GetSetAbhi/High-Level-System-Design/leaderboard/README.md

 to scale our system, we can shard the redis using leaderboardID such that all leaderboard related queries go to one redis instance, but then we need to find a way To solve the HOT-LEADERBOARD problem.

+We need to fetch leaderboard as quickly as possible with minimum latency so that is why we use Write-Through Cache pattern.
+Update is first made in Cache and the async/sync propagation to database.

+We will enable persistence and replicas of DB.

+Database is used for:

+* Durability

+* Auditing

+* Recovery

 ## HOT LEADERBOARD PROBLEM

 To solve hot leaderboard problem, we use a cassandra + redis approach where redis will maintain sorted set for TopK users while everything else remains inside cassandra.